realpython/python-guide/docs/scenarios/gui.rst

 GTk
 ***

-PyGTK provides Python bindings for the GTK+ toolkit.
-Like the GTK+ library itself, it is currently licensed under the GNU LGPL.
-It is worth noting that PyGTK only currently supports the Gtk-2.X API (NOT Gtk-3.0).
-It is currently recommended that PyGTK not be used for new projects and that existing applications be ported from PyGTK to PyGObject.
+.. note:: PyGTK provides Python bindings for the GTK+ toolkit.
+However, it has been superseded by PyGObject.
+PyGTK should not be used for new projects and existing projects should be ported to PyGObject.

 ********************